Blue double wide mobile home with wrap around porch set in wooded lot.

 What’s A Single-Wide Manufactured Home?

-Did you know that manufactured homes used to be more commonly referred to as mobile homes?
-That is until 1976, when Congress passed the National Manufactured Housing Construction and Safety Standards Act, which authorized the U.S. Department of Housing and Urban Development (HUD) to create construction standards for manufactured homes.
+Manufactured homes were commonly referred to as mobile homes until 1974, when Congress passed the National Manufactured Housing Construction and Safety Standards Act, which authorized the U.S. Department of Housing and Urban Development (HUD) to create construction standards for manufactured homes.

-So, what may have been considered a single-wide trailer home in the past no longer accurately lives up to the building standards that constitute a single-wide manufactured home today.
-The modern single-wide home offers homeowners a dwelling that is cozy in size, narrow and long in its floor plan, easy to relocate, and relatively inexpensive.
+So, a home previously categorized as a single-wide trailer home no longer meets the current building standards of what’s now known as a single-wide manufactured home.
+The modern single-wide home offers homeowners a cozy dwelling that’s narrow and long, easy to relocate, and relatively inexpensive.

 What’s A Double-Wide Manufactured Home?